Spotlight (film): Plot

 In 1976, at a Boston Police station, two policemen discuss the arrest of Fr.
 John Geoghan for child molestation.
-A high-ranking cleric talks to the mother of the children.
-An assistant district attorney then enters the precinct and tells the policemen not to let the press learn what has happened.
-The arrest is not publicized and Geoghan is released.
+A high-ranking cleric talks to the mother of the victims, assuring her that Geoghan will no longer work at her parish and asking her to keep quiet for the sake of the Church.
+An assistant district attorney visits the precinct and tells the policemen to keep the arrest secret from the press.
+The mother declines to press charges and Geoghan is quietly released.

 In 2001, Marty Baron, the new managing editor of The Boston Globe, meets Walter "Robby" Robinson, the editor of the newspaper's "Spotlight" investigative team.
+Baron is neither Catholic nor a Bostonian, and looks for ways to shake up the paper—even if it means antagonizing the powerful Archdiocese of Boston.
 After Baron reads a Globe article about a lawyer, Mitchell Garabedian, charging that Cardinal Bernard Law, the Archbishop of Boston, knew about Geoghan's sexual abuse of children and did nothing to stop it, Baron urges the Spotlight team to investigate.
 Journalist Michael Rezendes contacts Garabedian, who initially declines to be interviewed.
 Though he is told not to, Rezendes reveals that he is on the Spotlight team and convinces Garabedian to talk.

-Initially believing that they are following the story of one priest who was moved to new assignments several times, the Spotlight team begin to uncover a pattern of sexual abuse by other priests in Massachusetts and an ongoing cover-up by the Boston Archdiocese.
-Through Phil Saviano, who heads the victims' rights group Survivors Network of those Abused by Priests (SNAP), the team is led to widen their search to thirteen priests.
-Richard Sipe, a former priest who worked to rehabilitate sexually abusive priests, tells them that his studies suggest that there are approximately 90 abusive priests in Boston (6% of priests).
-Through their research, the team develops a list of 87 names and begin to find victims to back up their suspicions.
+The Spotlight team initially believes that they are following the story of one priest who was repeatedly reassigned to different parishes, but deduces that many other priests in Massachusetts have been similarly shuttled from parish to parish, suggesting a broader cover-up.
+With advice from Phil Saviano, who heads the victims' rights group Survivors Network of those Abused by Priests (SNAP), the team widens their search to thirteen priests.
+Richard Sipe, a psychotherapist who used to treat sexually abusive priests referred to him by the Church, estimates that there are roughly 90 abusive priests in Boston (6% of priests).
+The team develops a list of 87 names and interviews many of their victims.